Introduction

-Virtual Private Networks (VPN) have become increasingly important since the global Covid-19 pandemic forced billions of people around the world to shelter in their homes and rely on the internet more than ever before for work, entertainment and communication.
+Virtual Private Networks (VPN) have become increasingly important since the global Covid-19 pandemic forced billions of people around the world to shelter in their homes, and increasingly rely on the internet for work, entertainment and communication.

 VPN demand surged by over 40% worldwide as lockdowns came into force – even doubling or more in 21 countries.

-A VPN is a powerful privacy and anti-censorship tool but there are inherent risks with using one.
-Unless a VPN provider has implemented measures to prevent it from happening, they can see – and potentially log – all your internet traffic.
+A VPN is a powerful privacy and anti-censorship tool, but there are inherent risks with using one.
+Unless a VPN service has implemented measures to prevent it from happening, they can see – and potentially log – all your internet traffic.

 This makes VPN traffic an appealing target for intelligence-gathering, especially so during this period of heightened demand.